clairetsoi1129/poker-hands/README.md

     sortedGroupByValueMap.put(e.getKey(), e.getValue()));
     return sortedGroupByValueMap;
 ```
-6. Used stream in sorting in StraightCriteria class to sort the cards in list.
+6. Used stream sort and collect for sorting in StraightCriteria class to sort the cards in list.
 ```java
     protected List<Card> sort() {
         return cards.stream()